 1 John 2:15

 Are tattoos something “worldly?”
 Are tattoos something you associate with holy people, or other types of people?
 Could a person look at you and consider you different from the world, just based on your physical attributes alone?
+Do you think the average tattoo artist is on fire for Jesus Christ?
 Do most people covered in tattoos from head to toe honor Christ?
 Or would you suspect that the most Godly or holy people of the world probably don’t have a tattoo (or would discourage them)?
 What message will tattoos send to others in the body of Christ?